Practicing Chinese Calligraphy & Its Longevity Benefits

 Emperor Chian Long in His Study Practicing Calligraphy

 With the improvements of modern living conditions, Chinese calligraphers are enjoying longer lives than many ancient masters.
 More detailed discussions of combining Chinese calligraphy and longevity and their practices will be added in other WebPages in the future.
-A brief preview of guidelines can be found at http://www.art-virtue.com/philosophy/index.htm#7
+A brief preview of guidelines is located at http://www.art-virtue.com/philosophy/index.htm#7

 (Introduction Menu) (Home)